Strumpfhose reißt schnell – worauf achten beim Kauf?

 • Elastane content

-• Web density
+• Weave density

 A slightly more expensive pair of tights often lasts several times longer – and is therefore more sustainable and cheaper in the long run.